-SC118GQ-R1K8BP features a high-efficiency, redundant 1800W power supply composed of two separate power modules.
+The SC218G-R1800B features a high-efficiency, redundant 1800W power supply composed of two separate power modules.
 This power redundancy feature allows you to replace a failed power supply without shutting down the system.
 See Chapter 6 for details.
+Note: the 2027GR-TSF includes a single power supply only.